-Save as disclosed in this annual report, the Group had no other contracts of significance which should be disclosed during the Reporting Period.
+Save as disclosed in this annual report, the Group had no other contracts of significance which should be but was not disclosed during the Reporting Period.

 6 Repurchase, Sale and Redemption of Shares

 During the Reporting Period, the Group did not repurchase, sell or redeem any securities of the Company.